 - Information about what constitutes Authentic Resources and Appropriation.

 - An activity designed to support conversations about each of the principles.

 The sidebar contains links to other sites that educators may find useful in developing further understandings of Indigenous perspectives in education.
 These include organizations and resource materials for educators and learners.

-A final note – while the words are mine (except for the principles themselves, and where referenced otherwise) the ideas shared on this site built upon the knowledge gained from a vast number of Indigenous peoples including Elders, knowledge-keepers, formal and informal teachers, scholars, and story-tellers (oral and written) from whom I have learned during the journey of my life.
+A final note – while the words are mine (except for the Principles themselves, and where referenced otherwise) the ideas shared on this site are built upon the knowledge gained from a vast number of Indigenous peoples including Elders, knowledge-keepers, formal and informal teachers, scholars, and story-tellers (oral and written) from whom I have learned during the journey of my life.
 This work is for them and for the learners yet to come.